-It is already a well-known fact that the use of high quality microfibre cloths can have a profoundly positive impact on cleanliness and hygiene when appropriately used to clean objects and surfaces.
+It is already a well-known fact that the use of high-quality microfibre cloths can have a profoundly positive impact on cleanliness and hygiene when appropriately used to clean objects and surfaces.
 Their enhanced ability to clean is due to their physical structure.
-Microfibre cloths are fabricated from a 50:50 blend of nylon and polyester that has been extruded in such a way that, depending on the quality of the cloth, will have a fibre size ranging between 5 microns in cloths of an average quality and down to 0.3 microns or less for premium quality cloths.
+Microfibre cloths are fabricated from a 50:50 blend of nylon and polyester that has been extruded in such a way that, depending on the quality of the cloth, will have a fibre size ranging between 5 microns in cloths of average quality and down to 0.3 microns or less for premium-quality cloths.

 Making the Best Even Better

 The smaller the cloths component fibres are in diameter, the smaller the particle size they can attract through electrostatic forces and then trapping those particles within their microscopic woven structure.
 Therefore, as microfibre cloths cannot electrostatically enmesh dirt, debris or microorganisms smaller than the diameter of their own component fibres, clearly the first step in increasing their efficacy is to fabricate the cloths from strands of material that have the smallest diameter fibres possible.
 The best, premium-grade cloths on the market will contain fibres that are no greater than 0.3 microns in diameter.
 Therefore, such high-quality cloths are physically capable of attracting and trapping particles down to this size in diameter.
 This, by definition, will include at least 99% of pathogenic bacteria and many species of virus too.